Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Experiment

+Pretraining data contamination is difficult to avoid, as LLM providers rarely disclose their pretraining corpora.
+To mitigate this influence, we adopt two strategies:

+\paragraph{Using open-source LLMs.} To eliminate interference from pretraining memorization, we use open-source or semi-open-source LLMs that are not pretrained on Chinese legal documents: OLMo2-7B~\citep{olmo20242olmo2furious} and Llama2-7B~\citep{touvron2023llama2openfoundation}.
+As shown in Table~\ref{tab:non_Chinese_LLM_extraction}, after just one round of federated fine-tuning, the CR exceeded 23\%, achieving performance comparable to or better than Qwen1-8B and Baichuan2-7B.
+This confirms that our findings are not simply an artifact of pretraining contamination.

-Pretraining data contamination is difficult to eliminate, as LLM providers rarely disclose their pretraining corpora.
-To mitigate this, we adopt a conservative strategy: we compare the VxPII extracted from FedLLM ($F$) with that from its un-fine-tuned base model ($B$), and subtract $B$ to isolate PII memorized during federated fine-tuning.
-Table~\ref{tab:pretrain_interference_elimination} shows that even after removing $B$, a substantial number of VxPII remain in $F \setminus B$, confirming memorization during fine-tuning.
-Figure~\ref{fig:fedllm_exclusive_VxPII_dist} further shows that $F \setminus B$ exhibits a similar label distribution of VxPII as observed in Figure~\ref{fig:VxPII_distribution}, supporting the validity of our method.
+\paragraph{Subtracting contaminated memorization.} For Chinese-proficient LLMs that may contain contamination, we adopt a subtraction-based approach.
+Specifically, we compare the VxPII extracted from the fine-tuned FedLLM ($F$) with those from its base model ($B$), and compute $F \setminus B$ to isolate PII memorized during federated fine-tuning.
+Table~\ref{tab:pretrain_interference_elimination} shows that even after subtracting $B$, a substantial number of VxPII remain in $F \setminus B$, confirming memorization during fine-tuning.
+Furthermore, Figure~\ref{fig:fedllm_exclusive_VxPII_dist} demonstrates that $F \setminus B$ exhibits a distribution of VxPII labels similar to Figure~\ref{fig:VxPII_distribution}, supporting the validity of this analysis.